pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 ok      github.com/pessolato/strmapmicrobench   2.739s
 ```

+The array-based solutions were substantially faster, confirming that eliminating map operations yields major performance benefits when the key space is small and predictable.

 ## Conclusion

-This experience reinforced a crucial lesson: It is important to microbenchmark and profile your functions!
-When performance is a priority, of course.
-Micro-optimizations like byte vs rune iteration do matter, but their impact can be easily dwarfed by deeper runtime behaviors—like the choice of data structure and key type.
+This experience reinforced a crucial lesson: **Always benchmark and profile your code** when performance matters.
+Micro-optimizations like byte vs. rune iteration can make a difference, but their impact is often dwarfed by deeper runtime behaviors—such as the data structures you choose and how the Go runtime handles them internally.

 ### Key Takeaways

-- **Byte iteration is faster than rune iteration**, but only marginally.
+* **Byte iteration is faster than rune iteration**, but only marginally.
-- **Map key types have a significant impact** on performance in Go, due to specialized internal methods.
+* **Map key types significantly affect performance**, due to Go’s use of specialized internal implementations.
-- **Profiling is essential** to uncover hidden bottlenecks.
+* **Profiling is essential** to reveal hidden bottlenecks.
-- For small, fixed-size key domains, **arrays** are often preferable to maps.
+* For small, fixed-size key domains, **arrays** are often a better alternative to maps.

-You can find the complete source code and benchmark tests in the GitHub repository:
+You can find the complete source code and benchmarks in the GitHub repository:
 👉 [https://github.com/pessolato/strmapmicrobench](https://github.com/pessolato/strmapmicrobench)